cue-lang/cuelang.org/content/en/docs/usecases/configuration.md

     last:    !=""
   }

-  // The minimum must be strictly smaller than the maximum and vice versa. minimum?: int & <maximum maximum?: int & >minimum
+  // minimum must be strictly smaller than the maximum and vice versa. minimum?: int & <maximum maximum?: int & >minimum
 }